georgiy-pruss/Keyboard/README.md

 mkmap.py ..................... keyboard-remap.txt --> keyboard-remap.reg
 scancodes1.html ........... backup of scancodes from www.computer-engineering.org

-The image below is a bit outdated, will be updated...
+The image below is edited to reflect the actual key mapping and layout.
+Physically no key were harmed :)

 ![KB-6016-RUA-modified](https://github.com/georgiy-pruss/Keyboard/blob/master/KB-6016-RUA-mod.jpg)